 The Company analyzes the multiple element arrangements based on the guidance in ASC Topic 605-25, Revenue Recognition-Multiple Element Arrangements ("ASC 605-25").
 Pursuant to the guidance in ASC 605-25, the Company evaluates multiple element arrangements to determine (1) the deliverables included in the arrangement and (2) whether the individual deliverables represent separate units of accounting or whether they must be accounted for as a combined unit of accounting.
 This evaluation involves subjective determinations and requires management to make judgements about the individual deliverables and whether such deliverables are separate from other aspects of the contractual relationship.
 Deliverables are considered separate units of accounting provided that: (i) the delivered item(s) has value to the customer on a standalone basis and (ii) if the arrangement includes a general right of return relative to the delivered item(s), delivery or performance of the undelivered item(s) is considered probable and substantially within control of the Company.
 In assessing whether an item has standalone value, the Company considers factors such as the research, manufacturing and commercialization capabilities of the collaboration partner and the availability of the associated expertise in the general marketplace.
-In addition, the Company considers whether the collaboration partner can use the other deliverable(s) for their intended purpose without the receipt of the remaining element(s), whether the value of the deliverable is dependent on the undelivered item(s) and whether there are other vendors that can provide the undelivered element(s).
+In addition, the Company considers whether the collaboration partner can use the other deliverable(s) for their intended purpose without the receipt of the remaining element(s).
 The Company's collaboration agreement does not contain a general right of return relative to any delivered items.

 Arrangement consideration that is fixed or determinable is allocated among the separate units of accounting using the relative selling price method.
 Then the applicable revenue recognition criteria in ASC 605 are applied to each of the separate units of accounting in determining the appropriate period and pattern of recognition.
 The Company determines the selling price of a unit of accounting following the hierarchy of evidence prescribed by ASC 605-25.
-Accordingly, the Company determines the estimated selling price for units of accounting within each arrangement using vendor specific objective evidence ("VSOE") of selling price, if available, third party evidence ("TPE") of selling price, is not available, or best estimate of selling price of any units of accounting BESP for a unit of accounting requires significant judgement.
+Accordingly, the Company determines the estimated selling price for units of accounting within each arrangement using vendor specific objective evidence ("VSOE") of selling price, if available, third party evidence ("TPE") of selling price if VSOE is not available, or best estimate of selling price of any units of accounting BESP for a unit of accounting requires significant judgement.
 In developing the BESP for a unit of accounting, the Company considers applicable market conditions and relevant entity specific factors, including factors that were contemplated in negotiating the agreement with the customer and estimated costs.
-The Company validates BESP for units of accounting by evaluating whether changes in the key assumptions used to determine the BESP will have a significant effect on the allocation of arrangement consideration between multiple units of accounting.
+The Company validates BESP for units of accounting whether changes in the key assumptions used to determine the BESP will have a significant effect on the allocation of arrangement consideration between multiple units of accounting.